algorealmInc/SwarmNL/README.md

 ### Why Use SwarmNL for Sharding?

-SwarmNL breaks its principle of separating the networking and storage layers to deliver the best possible sharding experience.
-By doing so, the library enables nodes to seamlessly interact with the application layer, making it a robust and flexible solution for scalable distributed systems.
+SwarmNL integrates the networking and storage layers to deliver a seamless sharding experience.
+This approach enables nodes to interact directly with the application layer, providing a robust and flexible solution for scalable distributed systems.

 In essence, SwarmNL is designed to simplify networking so you can focus on building that world-changing application of yours!
 Cheers! 🥂